Pforzheim: City wards

 The city of Pforzheim consists of 16 city wards.
-The communities Büchenbronn, Eutingen an der Enz, Hohenwart, Huchenfeld and Würm, which by way of the latest regional administrative reform during the 1970s were incorporated into Pforzheim's administration, are represented by independent community councils and community administrations according to § 8 and following paragraphs of the main city-ordinance of Pforzheim.
+The communities Büchenbronn, Eutingen an der Enz, Hohenwart, Huchenfeld and Würm, which by way of the latest regional administrative reform during the 1970s were incorporated into Pforzheim's administration, are represented by independent community councils and community administrations.
 In important matters concerning any of these communities the opinions of the respective community councils must be taken into consideration.
 However, final decisions on the matter will be made by the Pforzheim city council.